 If it is asserted that a pattern that exists over a period of time has started, it is equivalent to claiming that the former parts of the pattern are instantiated in material reality, and the latter parts are predicted to be instantiated.

 This is perhaps the least easy category to discern, though one of great significance.
 These assertions seem to have aspects of claims, forecasts, theories, and functional utterances, while not necessarily being clearly distinguishable into these separate parts.

-Fiction and poetry are clearly full of recognisable patterns, many intended by the authors, and others unintended.
+Fictional and poetic works are clearly full of recognisable patterns, many intended by the authors, and others unintended.
 These patterns may be more or less easy to see.
 Some patterns are poetic or literary, but what are the other patterns about?